dugsq/file_reader_xenode/README.md

 File Reader Xenode
 ==================

+Note: you will need the Xenograte Community Toolkit (XCT) to run this Xenode.
+Refer to the XCT repo [https://github.com/Nodally/xenograte-xct](https://github.com/Nodally/xenograte-xct) for more information.

-**File Reader Xenode** monitors specific files in a local directory, fetches the files and pass them downstream to its children file by file.
+**File Reader Xenode** monitors specific files in a local directory, fetches the files and pass them downstream to its children Xenode file by file.

 ###Configuration file options:
 * loop_delay: defines number of seconds the Xenode waits before running the Xenode process.
 Expects a float.